 If this is your first time to worship in a Orthodox church which uses the Western liturgies, here are some things to be aware of…

 Icons: as in all other Orthodox churches, you will see icons and will have the opportunity to venerate them, pray and light a candle as you enter the church.
 However, unlike Eastern Orthodox churches, Western Orthodox churches do not have an iconostasis.

 Holy Water: there is a bowl of Holy Water near the door of the church.
-You may dip you fingers into the water, then bless yourself with the sign of the Cross as a reminder of your Baptism.
+You may dip your fingers into the water, then bless yourself with the sign of the Cross as a reminder of your Baptism.
 For the same purpose, the priest will sprinkle the congregation with Holy Water at the beginning of Sunday Mass in a rite called the Asperges.

 Congregational Participation: the faithful are encouraged to sing, to make the responses, and to be engaged through physical acts of devotion.
 Of course, visitors are certainly welcome to simply observe until they become more familiar with the service.
 At the entrance there will usually be a bulletin giving page numbers in the books that are used and available: the Liturgy booklet, the St. Ambrose Hymnal, and the English Office Noted.
 Also, any church member who is near you will be happy to help you find the place in the books.

 Text of the Mass: the Western Rite has two Mass/Divine Liturgy services.
-The first, that of St. Gregory, is basically a theologically corrected version of the Catholic pre-Tridentine Mass.
-At Holy Trinity, we use the Mass of St. Tikhon which is similar in content but traces its historical foundation back to the pre-schism Sarum Missal used in England.
+The Liturgy of St. Gregory, is basically a theologically corrected version of the Catholic pre-Tridentine Mass.
+At Holy Trinity, we use the Liturgy of St. Tikhon which is similar in content but traces its historical foundation back to the pre-schism Sarum Missal used in England.